joegigabyte/skills-resolve-merge-conflicts/references.md

 * octocat 1 😈

-* testing and making a merge conflict
+* testing and making a merge conflict // I do not know that there are new changes to the main branch